Jackson0714/study-spring-boot/博客笔记/spring-boot-05-data-jdbc笔记.md

 ![img](.\images\spring-boot-05-data-jdbc\4.png)

+### 问题2

-### 2.Caused by: com.mysql.cj.exceptions.InvalidConnectionAttributeException: The server time zone value '�й���׼ʱ��' is unrecognized or represents more than one time zone.
+Caused by: com.mysql.cj.exceptions.InvalidConnectionAttributeException: The server time zone value '�й���׼ʱ��' is unrecognized or represents more than one time zone.
 You must configure either the server or JDBC driver (via the 'serverTimezone' configuration property) to use a more specifc time zone value if you want to utilize time zone support.

 ![img](.\images\spring-boot-05-data-jdbc\3.png)